YvesLangstonMays/Predicting-Transcription-Factor-Binding-Sites-Using-a-CNN/project_files/README.md

 ```

 ### Hydra-core
-**Detailed Use Case:** Your 5-member team needs to experiment with different model architectures, data preprocessing approaches, and training configurations while keeping track of all parameters systematically.
+**Detailed Use Case:** You need to experiment with different model architectures, data preprocessing approaches, and training configurations while keeping track of all parameters systematically.

 **Expanded Example:**
 ```python